Ocoliș

 Ocoliș (Zaundorf; Alsóaklos) is a commune located in Alba County, Transylvania, Romania.
-It is composed of four villages: Lunca Largă (Lunkalárga), Ocoliș, Runc (Aronyosronk) and Vidolm (Vidaly).
+It is composed of four villages: Lunca Largă (Lunkalárga), Ocoliș, Runc (Aronyosronk), and Vidolm (Vidaly).

 The commune is situated in the northern part of the county, between the Trascău Mountains and Muntele Mare.
 It lies on the border with Cluj County, some 20 km from Baia de Arieș and 100 km from the county seat, Alba Iulia.

 The river Arieș flows through Vidolm village for a length of 5 km.
 The river Ocoliș is a left tributary of the Arieș; it flows through the commune, and joins the Arieș in Ocoliș village.

 In July 2021, rains and storms destroyed three houses and severely damaged another 20 in Ocoliș.
 More than 220 liters of precipitation per square meter fell in the area in five hours.
 Dozens of people had to be evacuated because of the resulting floods.

+At the 2021 census, the commune had a population of 479, of which 92.69% were Romanians.
+As of 2025, there have been no births registered since then in Ocoliș.